kudashevs/laravel-share-buttons/README.md

 ];
 ```

-If you want to add a Laravel Facade just add it in the config/app.php
+If you want to add a Laravel Facade just add it to the `aliases` array in the `config/app.php`

 ```php
 'aliases' => [